 In the sport of nosework (or scent detection) dogs search for a target odor that has been secretly placed in each of the four ‘elements’.
 Dogs must learn to search containers (like boxes or suitcases), interior spaces, exterior spaces and vehicles.
-In a nosework trial dogs can be asked to search any kind of vehicle.
-My dog Mabel has had to search horse trailers, SUVs, and tractors, besides just regular old sedans, and there can be 3-5 vehicles, with anywhere from one to three ‘hides’ placed for the dog to find.
+In a nosework trial, dogs can be asked to search any kind of vehicle.
+My dog Mabel has had to search horse trailers, SUVs, and tractors, besides just regular old sedans.
+There can be 3-5 vehicles, and anywhere from one to three ‘hides’ placed for the dog to find.

 My young dog Billie is just learning how to do a vehicle search.
 My older dog Mabel needs some confidence boosting, and to rediscover her love of vehicle searching.
 So with both dogs, I’ve been working a fun exercise called “Running Bunny”.